-Data capable machines track your therapy progress and performance over time.
+- Data capable machines track your therapy progress and performance over time.
 Therapy data can be used to spot issues and used to see how changes to your CPAP setup effects your overall treatment.
-You and your doctor can use the therapy information to make changes in your setup, like changing your mask, or increasing or decreasing your pressure to see if your therapy performance improves and ensure you are getting effective treatment.
+You and your doctor can use the therapy information to make changes in your setup.
+Some changes might include altering the mask or fit or increasing or decreasing your pressure to see if your therapy performance improves to ensure you are getting effective treatment.

 Depending on the machine, the information can be reviewed or accessed

 - On Machine Screen Display.
 Machines that display advanced tracking using the on machine display allow for fast review of therapy metrics.
 Many people like to use the on screen display to check every morning.
 Information such as AHI and leak rate for the previous night are displayed allowing the user to make adjustments such as mask fit.
 The information provided on the on machine screen is usually average values over different time frames, such as 1 day (last night), 7 night, 30 nights, etc.

 - SmartCode.
 SmartCode is a code that is accessed through the machine's display.
 This code is then inputted into the machine's product page on CPAP.com and a summary report is generated.
 You can see a Sample Report here.
 An example of an on machine display with the SmartCode is shown below.
 The only machine with advanced data capable SmartCode is the IntelliPAP AutoAdjust.
 The SmartCode provides therapy data averages for the following time frames: 1 day (last night), 7 day, 30 day, 90 day, and cumulative.
 This is like the information provided from the on screen display, however the information is displayed in chart format instead of a single number at a time.